naivoder/DDPG/README.md

 This gradient shows how the parameters ( \theta^\mu ) of the actor network should be adjusted to improve the policy.
 Specifically, the actor's parameters are updated to increase the expected action-value ( Q ).

-#### Relationship Between Actor and Critic Updates

-- **Critic**: The critic evaluates the action-value function ( Q ) by minimizing the loss function with respect to its parameters ( \theta^Q ).
-- **Actor**: The actor's parameters ( \theta^\mu ) are updated to maximize the action-value function ( Q ), where ( a = \mu(s) ).
-This is done by taking the gradient of the action-value function with respect to the action, and then with respect to the actor's parameters.

-#### Summary

-- The critic's loss function is minimized with respect to the critic's parameters ( \theta^Q ).
-- The actor's policy is improved by maximizing the action-value function, and the gradient for the actor is taken with respect to the actor's parameters ( \theta^\mu ).

-So, while the critic does evaluate the actions taken, its loss function is ultimately about adjusting its own parameters to better approximate ( Q ).
-Conversely, the actor updates its parameters to take better actions according to the critic's evaluations.

 ## Setup

 ### Requirements